TOLOSAT/mission-analysis/python/README.md

 The TU Delft Astrodynamics Toolbox in Python, or tudatpy, is a python library that primarily exposes the powerful set of [Tudat](https://tudat.tudelft.nl/) C++ libraries for orbit propagation.

-The Tudat documentation, including generic tudatpy installation instructions and other links, is available [here](https://docs.tudat.space/en/stable/).
+The Tudat documentation is available [here](https://docs.tudat.space/en/stable/).
 The tudatpy API reference is available [here](https://py.api.tudat.space/en/latest/).

 ## Installation

+A more thorough setup guide is available [here](setup_guide/README.md).

 It is recommended to use [Anaconda](https://www.anaconda.com/) (includes Spyder, jupyter notebooks, etc.) or [Miniforge](https://github.com/conda-forge/miniforge) (lightweight alternative with `conda` only).